isomerpages/moe-sembawangpri/_our-school/School Rules & Expectations.md

 phone located within the General Office.</p>
 <p>• Any students found using their devices irresponsibly within the school
 compound will have the device confiscated without exception.
-Confiscated smartphones or smartwatches can only be retrieved by the student's parents.
+Confiscated smartphones or smartwatches can only be retrieved by the student's parents.</p>
-Discipline is fundamental to character development and a safe learning environment.
+<p>Discipline is fundamental to character development and a safe learning
+environment.
 The success of our students' journey depends greatly on the strong partnership between school and home.
 The school value parents and guardians as key partners and look forward to working closely to support